Every SEO should learn at least 2 programming languages.

 A lot of your job as an SEO is gathering numbers.
 Lots of numbers.
 From all over the place.

 If you learn just a wee bit about scripting languages, you can access APIs (Application Programming Interfaces) and collect all of that data in one place.
 Then, you can build your perfect internet marketing dashboard.
-Which I’m almost done doing in Google Spreadsheets, thanks to their App Script.

 It will upgrade your bullshit detector